chstan/autodiDAQt/docs/source/why-use-daquiri.rst

 DAQuiri wraps all your scientific hardware in a uniform asynchronous interface: axes are anything you can read from (their position), configure, and *maybe* write to (move).
-This includes your lock-in amplifiers, your cameras, and your electron spectrometers--all read only-- not just your motion controllers.
+This includes your lock-in amplifiers, your cameras, and your electron spectrometers, not just your motion controllers.

 Once you've done this, DAQuiri only asks you specify what sequence of motions and data collection you need (this is *your* experiment so no assumption here, but we make simple) and it will handle: